keymetrics/doc-pm2/en/monitoring/best-practices/cpu-profiling.md

 # CPU Profiling

-PM2 comes with a CPU profiling tools ready to use.
-The web dashboard allows you to profile all your servers at the same place.
-Our visualisation tools then help you to visualize and interpret your result in order to improve your app's performance.
-Profiling files can also be downloaded and inspected later in the chrome development tool.
+PM2 comes with a ready to use CPU profiling tool.
+All your servers can be profiled directly from your web dashboard.
+The visualisation tools then help you to visualize and interpret the results in order to improve your app's performance.
+The profiling files can also be downloaded to be inspected later in the chrome development tool.

 ---

 ## Why CPU Profiling?

-The CPU profiling is a tool that diagnose the way your server's CPU is used.
-The CPU is a central part in every computer, as the component responsible for interpreting and executing almost every command and sometimes compared as the computer's "brain".
+The CPU profiling helps you diagnose the way your server's CPU is used.
+The CPU is a central part in every computer, responsible for interpreting and executing almost every command and sometimes compared as the computer's "brain".

 The more a web server needs to execute backend code, the more it needs a consequent CPU power.
-In a static content web server, there is not much to compute as only few things are done in the backend.
-On the other way, in the case of a web API, there is only back end code: the CPU is central to expect high performance.
+In a static content web server, there is not much to compute: only few things are done in the backend.
+In the case of a web API, on the other way, there is only backend code: the CPU is thus a key factor to expect high performance.

-Beside getting the highest CPU power as possible, your API performance can only be improved by optimizing your code.
-The CPU profiling offers the ability to investigate how CPU is used across functions in your code.
+In term of CPU, beside getting the highest CPU power as possible, the only way to improve your API performance is by optimizing your code.
+The CPU profiling indeed offers the ability to investigate how CPU is used across functions in your code.
 Once the bottlenecks are identified, you are ready to take action.

 ---